roubachof/Sharpnado.Shadows/README.md

 * Animate any of these property and make the shadows dance around your elements
 *  No `AndroidX` or `SkiaSharp` dependency required (except Tizen), only `Xamarin.Forms`

+## Shadows for Xamarin.Forms components creators

+`Shadows` has been developed with modularity in mind, making it really easy to integrate into your own components.

+Read the wiki doc: https://github.com/roubachof/Sharpnado.Shadows/wiki/Shadows-for-Xamarin.Forms-components-builders.

 ## Using Shadows

 `Shadows` is a container for any `Xamarin.Forms` view.